FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 </div>
 ```

-For example, if you are embedding the 2023 Worlds Recap video found at <https://www.youtube.com/watch?v=30ZQIG8Hmxs> the YouTube video id is `30ZQIG8Hmxs` everything that comes after the `?v=` (and before any following & characters) in the URL.
+For example, if you are embedding the 2023 Worlds Recap video found at <https://www.youtube.com/watch?v=30ZQIG8Hmxs> the YouTube video id is `30ZQIG8Hmxs`.
+Everything that comes after the `?v=` (and before any following & characters) in the URL.
 In this case `30ZQIG8Hmxs` is what you would substitute in place of `XXX-YOUTUBE-VIDEO-ID-XXX` in the html code snippet above.

 ### Inserting images